samdansk2/AquaResistivity/README.md

 # Introduction

-Simple python library provides a strategy for determining the resistivity of seawater based on given temperature and salinity inputs.
+Determining the resistivity of seawater based on given temperature and salinity inputs.
 The repository is equipped with a script for performing the calculation, as well as comprehensive tests to ensure reliability and accuracy.

 ## Files